Sinopec to pay $1.5 billion for parent's oil, gas assets

 | HONG KONG

-HONG KONG China Petroleum and Chemical Corp (Sinopec Corp), Asia's largest refiner, will pay $1.5 billion for overseas oil and gas-producing assets held by its parent in a long-awaited move to reshape its business and improve earnings.
+HONG KONG China Petroleum and Chemical Corp (Sinopec Corp) (600028.SS) (SNP.N), Asia's largest refiner, will pay $1.5 billion for overseas oil and gas-producing assets held by its parent in a long-awaited move to reshape its business and improve earnings.

-Shares of Sinopec jumped more than 3 percent in early Hong Kong trade in reaction to the plan announced on Sunday, outperforming a 0.7 percent gain in the blue-chip Hang Seng Index.
+Shares of Sinopec (0386.HK) jumped more than 3 percent in early Hong Kong trade in reaction to the plan announced on Sunday, outperforming a 0.7 percent gain in the blue-chip Hang Seng Index .HSI.

 "The announcement... is the first step toward restructuring the business toward the upstream which is likely to see a gradual improvement in returns and potentially significant value upside in the long term," Scott Darling, head of Asia oil and gas research at Barclays Capital, wrote in a note.

-Sinopec Corp has lagged behind bigger domestic energy producer PetroChina Co Ltd in acquiring overseas fields to offset refining losses, having made its first and so far only purchase of upstream assets in 2010.
+Sinopec Corp has lagged behind bigger domestic energy producer PetroChina Co Ltd (0857.HK) (601857.SS) (PTR.N) in acquiring overseas fields to offset refining losses, having made its first and so far only purchase of upstream assets in 2010.

 Chinese refiners cannot fully pass on higher crude oil costs to customers because of government price controls.